redgoose/daikin-skyport/README.md

 ## Testing

-Run all integration tests from the root folder by running:
+Run all tests from the root folder by running:

 ```
 go test -v